 NCOA, MyMedicareMatters.org and their partners, Aon Retiree Health Exchange™ and Via Benefits™

-NCOA (through its wholly owned subsidiary NCOA Services, LLC) selected Aon Retiree Health Exchange as a trusted partner because of its strong track record of serving people with Medicare, its ability to meet all of NCOA’s Standards of Excellence established for a Medicare marketplace, and its transparency, allowing NCOA Services the visibility to monitor adherence to those rigorous standards.
-Together, MyMedicareMatters.org and Aon Retiree Health Exchange are another way for NCOA to help people save money and get more out of their healthcare coverage.
+NCOA (through its wholly owned subsidiary NCOA Services, LLC) selected Aon Retiree Health Exchange and Via Benefits as trusted partners because of their strong track record of serving people with Medicare, their ability to meet all of NCOA’s Standards of Excellence established for a Medicare marketplace, and their transparency, allowing NCOA Services the visibility to monitor adherence to those rigorous standards.
+Together, MyMedicareMatters.org and their partners, Aon Retiree Health Exchange and Via Benefits are another way for NCOA to help people save money and get more out of their healthcare coverage.

 About the National Council on Aging

 The National Council on Aging is a respected national leader and trusted partner in helping people aged 60+ meet the challenges of aging.